Some of the general questions that arise when considering buying or repairing an air conditioning and heating system

 The most important thing you can do is clean and replace your filters frequently.
 Also, a system heats and cools more evenly when the blower is in the “on” position.
 The blower provides continual air movement throughout the home and allows for better filtration.
 Finally, shades, drapes, shutters, or screens should be installed on windows that are exposed to extreme sunlight.

 No. A larger system with more capacity delivers less comfort and is more expensive to operate.
-An air conditioner is at its least efficient when first turning on.
+An air conditioner is at its least efficient when first turned on.
 A system with too much capacity will run in numerous short cycles, turning on and off repeatedly, therefore causing it to be less efficient.
 Also keep in mind that an air conditioner only removes humidity when it’s running, so a system with shorter run cycles doesn’t remove humidity from the air very well.

 There is no exact answer for how long your system should run during each cycle.
 The average air conditioner is sized to remove the heat from your home as fast as it comes in on a 110° day.
 Therefore, ideally, on a 110° day the system should be able to cope with the incoming heat, but not gain on it and be able to turn off.
 The cooler it is below 110°, the more the system will cycle on and off.